yezyilomo/django-restql/docs/querying_data.md

 ]
 ```

+With `DynamicSerializerMethodField`, you can make even custom, computed fields queryable — giving your API consumers fine-grained control over the response.

 ## DynamicFieldsMixin kwargs
 `DynamicFieldsMixin` accepts extra kwargs in addition to those accepted by a serializer, these extra kwargs can be used to do more customizations on a serializer as explained below.